Raj Kundra: Career

 In 2015, Kundra was among the promoters of online and television broadcast platform Best Deal TV, an Indian television home shopping channel capitalising on celebrity endorsements.
 His co-promoter was Bollywood actor Akshay Kumar.

-Under the government of India's Startup India initiative, Kundra is set to launch India's first live streaming social media app, Jaldi Live Stream App which will allow professional as well as amateur streamers to live stream their content.
+Under the Indian government's Startup India initiative, Kundra is set to launch India's first live streaming social media app, Jaldi Live Stream App which will allow professional as well as amateur streamers to live stream their content.
+In June 2025, he participated as contestant in the Prime Video's The Traitors.
+He was eliminated on Day 2 and placed 19th.